stoplightio/docs/articles/hubs/linking.md

 `[text](/path-to-page/path-to-subpage)`

-For example, if the Hello World page, had a subpage called Getting Started, and then another subpage within that subpage called SDKs that you want to link to:
+For example, if the Hello World page had a subpage called Getting Started, and then another subpage within that subpage called SDKs that you want to link to:

 ![Linking subpage](https://github.com/stoplightio/docs/blob/develop/assets/images/linking-subpage.png?raw=true)